The Salzburg Connection (novel)

 The Salzburg Connection is a 1968 spy novel by the British-born writer Helen MacInnes.
-A British intelligence agent attempts to retrieve a box hidden in Austria containing the names of a list of Nazi collaborators left over from the war.
+A British intelligence agent attempts to retrieve a box hidden in Austria containing a list of the names of Nazi collaborators left over from the war.
 Before long several other agencies are also after the prize.

 Reception

 A book review in The New York Times described the novel as "a fascinating exercise in wide-screen spymanship."

 The book was a commercial success.
 It ranked third among the top ten best-selling works of fiction in the United States for the year 1968, according to Publishers Weekly.

 Film adaptation

 In 1972 the novel was adapted into a film of the same title directed by Lee H. Katzin and starring Barry Newman and Anna Karina.